valboz/VBBinaryLensing/docs/documentation.md

 # Documentation

+**Warning: This documentation file is still provisional.
+We hope to conclude it by mid-March 2023.**

 In this document we will describe all use cases of the VBBinaryLensing library and provide ready-to-use examples that you can copy/paste to your code.